programmer-1991/play-zone/README.md

 - I used A striking and vibrant shade of blue `#007bff` for logo and account and bag icons in the header.
 I used the same color for *github* and *linkedin* icon links in the footer.
 This color exudes energy and confidence.
 - I used dark colors #555555, #000000, #343a40 for navbar menu links headlines and website content.
 I used for buttons a dark background color and white text that contrasts well with it.
 Buttons that cancels actions are the opposite, a white background with a black text.
-- Buttons that takes the user to official sites for more information about products, has a blue color `#007bff` and white text that contrasts well with it.
+- Buttons that takes the user to official sites for more information about products, has a blue background color `#007bff` and white text that contrasts well with it.

 ### Typography

-- Lato's readability and versatility are perhaps the main reasons it was chosen for my game store.
+- I chose Lato font for my website content.
+Lato's readability and versatility are perhaps the main reasons it was chosen for my game store.
 Lato is appropriate for a variety of purposes since it strikes a balance between somber and amiable tones.
 For an e-commerce site where clear communication is essential, its well-structured characters improve readability.

 ### Layout
-### Wireframes
+__header__
+- Desktop: The logo is located to the top left corner, the search bar is in the middle and in the top left corner Account and bag icon links.
+These three elements are together top header.
+Below top header there is a list of navbar menu links and drop down menus.
+- Mobile: Logo is centered on top.
+Navbar menu is accessible via a side navigation bar that is aligned with Search, account and bag icons.

+__footer__
+- Footer keeps a similar structure on both desktop and mobile version.
+A newsletter that is centered on top, it's width is responsive to the screen size.
+Under it there are two social media links.

+__Landing page__
+- Both desktop and mobile keeps the same structure, a centered headline and call to action button.

+__products list__
+- Desktop:
+  - Products are listed horizentally 4 cards by row.
+- Mobile:
+  - Products are listed vertically one product card by row.

+__Product details__
+- Desktop:
+  - Product image section and product information with access to an input box for quantity section are aligned horizentally.
+Below it more information about the product either game details or console specs. extra information about the product is centered.
+- Mobile: The previously mentioned sections are aligned vertically and fills screen width.

+__Bag page__
+- Desktop:
+  - A headline on top indicates the content of the page.
+Product information, `image, product name, SKU number`, price, quantity input with the possibility to update or delete the selected quantity, and subtotal, are aligned horizontally.
+Down to the right corner, more detailed information about the bag total and grand total, including delivery, is provided.
+Below this section, there are two buttons to checkout or keep shopping.

+- Mobile: Keeps a similar structure even with a smaller screen the content is readble and can interact with buttons and adjust quantity. the '+' and '-' buttons are removed in small screens to the quantity input readable and accessible to users.

+__Checkout page__
+- Desktop
+  - A headline that indicates the content of the page.
+Two sections in a row.
+The first column is a form for user details, delivery adress and payment card information.
+The second column is an order summary.
+- Mobile
+  - Order summary and forms are aligned vertically and takes full width.

+__checkout success page__
+  - Both desktop and mobile versions keeps a similar structure.
+The page is a card with order information that is responsive to different screen sizes.
+Below it a button that takes you back to products list.

+__Contact page__
+  - A form that is centered and responsive to different screen sizes.
+Fills screen width on mobile devices.

 ## Features